-Colorado's pension plan utilizes a constant benefit multiplier; however, teachers may opt for early retirement with unreduced benefits based on years of service.
-Those with 30 years of service may retire at age 50, or teachers can retire when they meet the "Rule of 80," meaning age plus years of service equal 80.
-Teachers with fewer years of service who cannot meet the rule may not retire with unreduced benefits until age 65.
-Therefore, teachers who begin their careers at age 22 can reach 29 years of service by age 51, entitling them to 14 years of additional unreduced retirement benefits beyond what other teachers would receive who may not retire until age 65.
-These provisions may encourage effective teachers to retire early, and they fail to treat equally those teachers who enter the system at a later age and give the same amount of service.
+Mississippi's pension plan does not utilize a constant benefit multiplier, regardless of years of service.
+Instead, the plan's multiplier is 2 percent for years one through 25, and then 2.5 percent for each additional year beyond 25 years of service.
+In addition, teachers may opt for early retirement with unreduced benefits based on years of service.
+Teachers with 25 years of service may retire at any age, while other vested teachers with less than 25 years of service may not retire until age 60.
+Therefore, teachers who begin their careers at age 22 can reach 25 years of service by age 47, entitling them to 13 additional years of unreduced retirement benefits beyond what other teachers would receive who may not retire until age 60.
+Not only are teachers being paid benefits by the state well before Social Security's retirement age, but these provisions may also encourage effective teachers to retire early, and they fail to treat equally those teachers who enter the system at a later age and give the same amount of service.